mlhartme/stool/main/documentation.md

 is the stage directory or a (direct or indirect) subdirectory of it.
 Unless otherwise specified, stage commands operate on the selected stage.

-The stage indicator `{somestage}` is display in front of your shell prompt, it shows the name of the selected stage.
+The stage indicator `{somestage}` is displayed in front of your shell prompt, it shows the name of the selected stage.

 If you create a new stage, Stool changes the current working directory to the newly created stage directory.
 Thus, the new stage becomes the selected stage. `stool select` changes the current working directory to the respective stage directory,